strothj/react-docgen-typescript-loader/README.md

 ## Experimental

 This loader is a work in progress.
-If you encounter issues, please open an issue with as much information as you can find so the cause can be identified.
+If you encounter an issue, please feel free to open an issue.

 ## Limitations